Как рано мог он лицемерить,

 Whether an old follower of Faublas,

-Or a suspicious dotard,
+Or a suspicious dotard, too old,

 Or a pompous idiot cuckold,